Spike-and-Slab LASSO Generalized Additive Models and Scalable Algorithms for High-Dimensional Data Analysis: Bayesian Hierarchical Additive Models (BHAM)

-The re-parameterization step sets up the foundation of the proposed model and provides three benefits.
-First of all, the re-parameterization integrates the smoothing penalty into the design matrix, and encourages models to properly smooth the nonlinear function in addition to the sparse penalty for functional selection.
-Secondly, the eigendecomposition of the smoothing penalty allows the isolation of the linear space from the nonlinear space, improving the feasibility of bi-level functional selection.
-The eigendecomposition facilitates the construction of orthonormal design matrix, which makes imposing independent priors on the coefficients possible.
-This reduces the computational complexity compared to using a multivariate priors, and greatly broadens the choices of priors and further model choices.
-Last but not least, the scaling step of \(\boldsymbol{X}^*\) further simplifies the choice of priors, from column-specific priors to a unified prior.
+To summarize, the reparameterization step provides three benefits.
+Firstly, the reparameterization integrates the smoothing penalty matrix into the design matrix, and encourages models to properly smooth the nonlinear function when sparsity penalty exists.
+Secondly, the eigendecomposition of the smoothing penalty matrix allows the isolation of the linear space from the nonlinear space, improving the feasibility of bi-level functional selection.
+Lastly, the eigendecomposition facilitates the construction of an orthonormal design matrix, which makes imposing independent priors on the coefficients possible.
+This reduces the computational complexity compared to using a multivariate priors, and improve the generalizability of the framework to be compatible with other choices of priors.